AKHRAT: “ALL YOU CAN DO IS SIT AT HOME AND WAIT.”

 - Students acquire greater insight into the lives of refugees and can empathize with them.

-- Students learn to discuss different convictions with respect.
+- Students learn to discuss different topics with respect.